 Coursework that is beyond the eight-year time limit may be revalidated.
-To validate a course, a student must submit a petition in writing to the dean of The Graduate School to take a special written examination, which must be passed with a grade of B or better.
-The department chair and the student's major adviser will be consulted for recommendations on the petition.
+The student must be in good standing to revalidate courses.
+To validate a course, a student must submit a petition in writing to the dean of The Murphy Graduate School to take a special written examination, which must be passed with a grade of B or better.
+The department chair and the student's major advisor will be consulted for recommendation on the petition.
 No more than nine semester hours of credit may be revalidated in a program, and no course older than 10 years may be revalidated.
 Appeals of the decision by the graduate dean may be made to the Graduate Council.
+Once the petition has been approved, the student must enroll in the courses to be revalidated and proceed to take the special written examination provided by the department.
+The grade must be submitted to the graduate dean to be forwarded to the Registrar with a written statement from The Murphy Graduate School.